echeran/smile-of-murugan/webbook/chapter05.md

 Observe the various patterns in consonantal sequences in terms of feet.
 Given enough space one could discern similar patterns with regard to the vowels.
-Every stanza-every line, to be precise, since the line is a finished and self-contained unit-has its own phonic structure which is *functional.* The functional status of phonaesthetic properties, of "orchestration" (instrumentovka), is one of the very important and characteristic features of classical Tamil poetry.
+Every stanza—every line, to be precise, since the line is a finished and self-contained unit—has its own phonic structure which is *functional*.
+The functional status of phonaesthetic properties, of "orchestration" (instrumentovka), is one of the very important and characteristic features of classical Tamil poetry.
-Much later, there comes a period in the development of Tamil literature when like in most literatures--the purely formal qualities become the most important features of a poem (e.g. in medieval and late medieval devotional literature).
-Not so, however, in early old Tamil classical texts: there, the formal side is most often-though not always in perfect unity with the thought-content, and hence the purely formal aspect of the poems is fully functional.
+Much later, there comes a period in the development of Tamil literature when—like in most literatures—the purely formal qualities become the most important features of a poem (e.g. in medieval and late medieval devotional literature).
+Not so, however, in early old Tamil classical texts: there, the formal side is most often—though not always—in perfect unity with the thought-content, and hence the purely formal aspect of the poems is fully functional.

-Next the rhetoric analysis in terms of traditional Tamil poetics, i.e. in terms of the first and most ancient descriptions of these matters as preserved in Iṟaiyaṉār's *Akapporuḷ* and in the 3rd part of *Tolkāppiyam (Poruļatikāram)*.
+Next the rhetoric analysis in terms of traditional Tamil poetics, i.e. in terms of the first and most ancient descriptions of these matters as preserved in Iṟaiyaṉār's *Akapporuḷ* and in the 3rd part of *Tolkāppiyam* (*Poruḷatikāram*).

 The two fundamental genres which were mentioned several times before are the *akam* “love” and *puṟam* “war”.
 It is obvious that our poem belongs to *akam* poetry.
-Within the *akam* genre, the first dichotomy runs between well-matched love *(akam* proper) and ill-matched love.
-Our poem belongs to the genre of well-matched love (see detailed discussion later).
-Akam proper is subdivided into five erotic situations, five phases of love, which are matched with the physiographic regions; these are the five *tiṇais*.
+Within the *akam* genre, the first dichotomy runs between well-matched love (*akam* proper) and ill-matched love.
+Our poem belongs to the genre of well-matched love (see detailed discussion later). *Akam* proper is subdivided into five erotic situations, five phases of love, which are matched with the physiographic regions; these are the five *tiṇais*.
 Our *tiṇai* is called *kuṟiňci* or "lovers union", appropriate to the mountainous